The Buzz

 2. Lighting helps set a mood for every space

-Hotels offer many spaces for guests to use outside of their rooms—including business centers, fine dining, ballrooms, and lobby seating—that have different lighting needs, based on the guests’ expectations for their experience.
+Hotels offer various spaces for guests to use outside of their rooms, including business centers, fine dining areas, ballrooms, and lobby seating, each with different lighting needs that cater to guests’ expectations for their experience.

-The lobby, where first impressions are made, often requires energizing cool-white light during the day and a warmer color in the evening to sync with a slower pace.
+The lobby, where first impressions are made, often requires energizing cool-white light during the day and a warmer color in the evening to match the slower pace.
 Many options are available that offer this flexibility within the same lighting fixture.
 As for lobby seating areas, these can be more productive gathering spaces when ambient sound is controlled.
-The Shaper Series of pendant lights by Cooper Lighting offers striking contemporary luminaires created with industry-leading acoustic materials that actually absorb sound!
+The Shaper Series of pendant lights by Cooper Lighting Solutions features striking contemporary luminaires crafted with industry-leading acoustic materials that actually absorb sound!

 Hospitality Lighting